How to properly clean and disinfect your computer monitor or laptop screen

 How to properly clean your computer monitor

 You're going to use the same method to clean your computer monitor.
 Just take a dry microfiber cloth and gently clean the surface of the monitor.
-You should avoid using cotton or other common fabrics, as they tend to leave lint on the monitor, and in some cases they may even scratch the surface.
+You should avoid using cotton or other fabrics, as they tend to leave lint on the monitor, and in some cases they may even scratch the surface.

 If there's a lot of grime, dip a portion of the microfiber cloth in warm water or distilled water and use that to clean the screen.
 Take care to not put too much water, because there's a good chance that the water could run down the bottom of the screen.
 Once you finish cleaning, just let the monitor air dry before switching it on again.
+This is what I do with my Xiaomi Mi 2K Gaming Monitor, and it has worked reliably to ensure my monitor is dust-free.

 How to disinfect your laptop screen or computer monitor

-ust make sure you measure your monitor correctly (you have to measure it diagonally) and make sure you get the right size.
+Just make sure you measure your monitor correctly (you have to measure it diagonally) and make sure you get the right size.
 It's easy to install a screen protector, and you can use a disinfectant wipe like Clorox to clean it.
 And even if something untoward occurs, it is just a matter of switching out the screen protector.

 As for disinfecting a monitor, the best option is to use distilled water on a microfiber cloth to wipe it down.
 You could get a screen protector for your monitor as well if you want to be extra sure, but in most cases using distilled water with a microfiber cloth is more than enough to get the job done.